basicByte0x0C/reticulum-tdeck/README.md

 Deleting a peer forgets its chat history and cached media locally; it re-appears on the next announce.
-When the peer list fills up (16 entries) the **least-recently-seen** peer is evicted — never the one you're actively chatting with.
+When the peer list fills up (16 entries) the **least-recently-seen** peer that is not favorited is evicted — never the one you're actively chatting with.

 The footer's right side shows a compact status for the **selected entry** — hop count, last RSSI, and last-seen age (`2h -87dB 5m`), learned from announces.
 Pinging sends a probe to the peer's `urns.probe` destination and shows the round-trip time (`ping: 2.4s`); peers must run uP-reticulum with the probe responder enabled to answer.